Geoffrey D. Miller: Request for war crimes prosecution

+The German prosecutor declined to initiate proceedings.

 On January 7, 2011, the Center for Constitutional Rights (CCR) and the European Center for Constitutional and Human Rights (ECCHR) asked a Spanish judge to subpoena Miller to explain his role in the torture of four former detainees.

 On April 2, 2015, the Court of Appeal of Paris ordered a first hearing of Miller to be conducted before a French magistrate prior to potential prosecutions.
 A subpoena will be addressed to Miller.
-On February 19, 2016, General Miller was summoned on March 1 in Paris, France for his hearing regarding allegation of torture by two French citizens.
+On February 19, 2016, General Miller was summoned to a hearing regarding allegation of torture by two French citizens.
+Miller faced one allegation of illegal detention and torture of two detainees Mourad Benchelli and Nizar Sassi.
+Benchelli and Sassi were detained at Guantánamo Bay from 2002 and 2004 on terrorism related charges.
+After being transferred to French custody, both were convicted of charges in 2009 but not sent to prison.
+In April 2016, the French Court of Appeal approved Benchelli and Sassi's request and demanded Miller appear at a hearing for questioning but Miller ignored the summons.